mattvenn/earth-to-mars/docs/missions.md

 the photo to `http://mission.control/upload/photo`.

 Mission control will build a panorama of the images as more are uploaded.

+How many photos do you think the real robot takes in a day?
+How many of those do you think get sent back to Earth for analysis by scientists?

 ## 6 - Averaging